yuvalmGS/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 The GSM monitors SLA breach events throughout the life-cycle of the application, and is responsible for taking corrective actions once SLAs are breached.

-{% infosign %} It is common to start two instances of GSMs across a Deployment Infrastructure cloud, for high-availability reasons.
+{% infosign %}It is common to start two instances of GSMs across a Deployment Infrastructure cloud, for high-availability reasons.

 {% anchor gsc %}